jpbourgeon/pouchdb-nextjs-router/docs/02_advanced_usage_with_middleware.md

 1. The router parses the url to find a matching route.
 If the method is HEAD, the `headers` route is chosen.
 If no route could be found it defaults to the `not_found` route.
 1. Depending on the route, the query is decoded and the body is parsed as a json or a raw value.
 They are made available in `req.locals.nextPouchdbRouter`.
 1. The router executes any pre-middleware which name matches the identified route name.
-Every matching pre-middleware will be executed in their declared order, until all of them have been called or until a middleware sets the `skipOtherPreMiddlewares` value to true.
+Every matching pre-middleware will be executed in their declared order, until all of them have been called or until a middleware sets the `skipOtherPreMiddleware` value to true.
-1. If `skipCoreFunction` and `res.locals.error` are falsy it executes the matching route core function.
-Unlike middlewares, only the first matching route core function will be executed during each API call.
+1. If `skipCoreFunction` is falsy and `res.locals.HTTPStatusCode` is lower than 400 it executes the matching route core function.
+Unlike middleware functions, only one matching route core function is executed during each API call.
    - Inside the `/db/_changes` route core function, the Post-changes-middleware is called just before the router sends intermediary results.
-1. If `skipOtherPostMiddlewares` and `res.locals.error` are falsy, it executes any matching post-middleware.
-Every matching post-middleware will be executed in their declared order, until all of them have been called or until a middleware sets the `skipOtherPostMiddlewares` value to true.
+1. If `skipOtherPostMiddleware` is falsy and `res.locals.HTTPStatusCode` is lower than 400, it executes any matching post-middleware.
+Every matching post-middleware will be executed in their declared order, until all of them have been called or until a middleware sets the `skipOtherPostMiddleware` value to true.
-1. If `res.locals.error` is not falsy, the router sends the stringified errors
-1. If `res.locals.error` is falsy, the router sends the stringified `res.locals.data` as a result
+1. The router sends `res.locals.HTTPStatusCode` and the stringified `res.locals.data` as a result

 ## Available routes and methods